 In addition to the education and language certificates you should include certificates of any relevant work experience into your application.

 You may apply to maximum two of the four specialisation tracks offered at the Master’s Degree Programme in Information and Communication Technology.
 The choices must be prioritized.
-When applying to the Health Technology or Smart Systems specialisation track you can also apply for the double degree programme jointly organized with the Fudan University (Shanghai).
+When applying to the Health Technology specialisation track you can also apply for the double degree programme jointly organized with the Fudan University (Shanghai).
 However, due to the regulation of The Ministry of Education of China, an applicant with Chinese nationality (including mainland China, Hong Kong, Taiwan, Macao) is not able to get study right to the Fudan University, if application has been submitted through the University of Turku, Finland.
 Therefore, the admitted student with Chinese nationality can be awarded only a degree from the University of Turku.

 The contents of formally eligible applicants' previous degrees do not always correspond to the academic level of the programme.
 Therefore admitted students can be advised or required to complete up to 60 ECTS of additional, Bachelor level studies while studying for the Master's Degree.
 The extent and contents of the supplementary studies are defined individually for each student when a personal study plan is formulated in the beginning of the studies.
 The supplementary studies may be part of the Master's Degree only up to 20 ECTS and they may therefore extend the targeted study time.